gopheracademy/gopheracademy-web/content/advent-2018/fmt.md

 [`fmt.Formatter`](https://golang.org/pkg/fmt/#Formatter) interface and
 optionally [`fmt.Stringer`](https://golang.org/pkg/fmt/#Stringer).

-One good exeample is how the excellent [`github.com/pkg/errors`](https://github.com/pkg/errors) is makeing use of `fmt.Formatter`.
+One good example is how the excellent [`github.com/pkg/errors`](https://github.com/pkg/errors) is makeing use of `fmt.Formatter`.
 Say you'd like to load our configuration file with and you have an error.
 You can print a short error to the user (or return it in API ...) and